 Raised beds help to warm up the soil.
 See How to Create a New Garden Bed.
 To add some heat you might want a window protected garden.

-For heat-loving plants, you will need a greenhouse located in the sunniest location in your garden.
-See what greenhouse to choose.
+For heat-loving plants, you will need a greenhouse in the sunniest part of your garden.
+Read more about what greenhouse to choose.

-See an update on our garden 6 years later how we turned our yard into a garden.
+And if you are interested in an update on our garden six years later, here’s how we turned our yard into a garden.

 Don’t forget to subscribe to Northern Homestead and follow us on Instagram, Facebook or Pinterest for the latest updates.